filipe-silva/FireflyIII.Net/generated/docs/BudgetsApi.md

             config.BasePath = "https://demo.firefly-iii.org";
             // Configure OAuth2 access token for authorization: firefly_iii_auth
             config.AccessToken = "YOUR_ACCESS_TOKEN";
+            // Configure Bearer token for authorization: local_bearer_auth config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new BudgetsApi(config);
-            var id = 1;  // int | The ID of the requested budget limit.
+            var id = 1;  // int | The ID of the budget.
+The budget limit MUST be associated to the budget ID. var limitId = 1;  // int | The ID of the budget limit.
+The budget limit MUST be associated to the budget ID.

             try
             {
                 // Get single budget limit.
-                BudgetLimitSingle result = apiInstance.GetBudgetLimit(id);
+                BudgetLimitSingle result = apiInstance.GetBudgetLimit(id, limitId);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)